jonasahlsson/fingerpaint/example/readme.md

 Build you own
 -------------
-Build you're own paint application.
-You can use the example files to get started quickly.
+Build your own paint application.
+[Head over to the example directory](https://github.com/jonasahlsson/fingerpaint/tree/master/example) to get started quickly on your own project.
+The files you are looking for are.

 * fingerpaint.js
 * example.html
 * style.css
+* img folder

 Requirements
 -------
-Nothing out of the ordinary
+Nothing out of the ordinary.

 * HTML5 canvas
 * JavaScript enabled